zambal/timex/README.md

 In Progress:

-Track down bug in Elixir's ParallelCompiler that is breaking builds on single-core machines.
+- Restructure the API, per the API.md document.

 Up Next:

-- Restructure the API, per the API.md document.
+- More tests
+- Better docs
+- Thorough code review

 ---